India–Israel relations: Ancient relations

-The trade relations of both communities can be traced back to 1,000 BCE and earlier to the time of the Indus valley civilization of the Indian subcontinent and the Babylonian culture of Middle East.
+Trade relations can be traced back to 1,000 BCE and earlier to the time of the Indus Valley Civilization of the Indian subcontinent and the Babylonian culture of Middle East.
 A Buddhist story describes Indian merchants visiting Baveru (Babylonia) and selling peacocks for public display.
 Similar, earlier accounts describe monkeys exhibited to the public.
 Trade connections between India and Palestine and Mediterranean Jewish communities continued, and later, the languages of these cultures started to share linguistic similarities.

 Judea played a minor role in trade between the Roman Empire and India during the period of Roman rule in Judea.
 It is known that there were expensive garments in the Temple in Jerusalem imported from India via Alexandria.

 Non-recognition period (1948–1950)

+Hermann Kallenbach (1 March 1871 – 25 March 1945) was a Lithuanian-born Jewish South African architect who was one of the foremost friends and associates of Mahatma Gandhi.
+Kallenbach was introduced to the young Mohandas Gandhi while they were both working in South Africa and, after a series of discussions, they developed a long-lasting association.